Feynmen/UnityThreading/README.md

 # UnityThreading
-Wraper of .NET Thread for Unity.
+Wrapper of .NET Thread for Unity.
 ## How to start
 1) Import into your Unity project UnityThreading.dll in Assets/Plugins folder OR import source codes;
 2) Create object of UnityThread type and put into constructor your delegate.
 For example: